 Introverts sometimes keep their thoughts to themselves a little too much.
 Introverts are private by nature and can sometimes under-communicate.
 If you need time to yourself, make sure to fully explain to your other half why you won’t be joining them for another party so they realize that it’s nothing personal.

-2. Extroverts like to resolve things in the moment
+2. Appreciate that extroverts like to resolve things in the moment

 Extroverts prefer to think out loud while introverts tend to mull over their thoughts and process them internally.
 This means that your extrovert might want to talk things through there and then.
 In the midst of an argument, your extrovert will get clarity from verbalizing their thoughts.
 As an introvert, you don’t have to respond immediately but just listening can be helpful for them.